 Having to manage tons of documents on a daily basis necessitates the ability to have a system that gives you the power and functionalities to ensure that your documents are captured correctly, stored securely, managed properly, and, most importantly, that document-centric processes are automated in order to speed up work and finish tasks more efficiently.

-In this article, we’ll look at how a document management system works and some of its most powerful components.
+In this article, we’ll look at how a small business document management system works and some of its most powerful components.

 What is a Document Management System?